-- Wash in a washing machine with only cold water on gentle cycle.
+- Machine wash with cold water on delicate cycle.

-- Remove quilt immediately after the washing machine stops to reduce creases as well as color-bleeding.
+- Remove quilt immediately after the washer stops to minimize wrinkles as well as color-bleeding.

 Amish Homemade Quilt Facts

 Not many people today know the extent of time and monotonous workmanship involved in making a quilt.
 Putting together a quilt is a process that make take 5 to 9 months

 to finalize.
 Producing a quilt calls for designing, cutting, piecing, quilting, and binding.
 In all, the overall amount of time to complete one quilt adds up to approximately two hundred to three hundred hours.